Family and Medical Leave (FMLA)

 In certain circumstances, employees may take intermittent leave or leave on a reduced leave schedule.
 Intermittent leave or leave on a reduced schedule for the birth and care or placement and care of a child for adoption or foster care will be allowed only with the University's prior written approval.
 Intermittent leave or leave on a reduced schedule may be taken whenever medically necessary to care for a seriously ill family member or because of the employee's own serious health condition.

-When an employee takes FMLA leave because of the employee's own serious medical condition or pregnancy, the employee may be covered under the University’s Short-Term Disability Policy (Policy 404) for the length of time that the employee is deemed to be disabled by his/her physician up to a maximum of six (6) months or one hundred thirty-two (132) consecutive work days.
+When an employee takes FMLA leave because of the employee's own serious medical condition or pregnancy, the employee may be covered under the University’s Short-Term Disability Policy (Policy 404) for the length of time that the employee is deemed to be disabled by his/her physician up to a maximum of six (6) months or one hundred thirty-two (132) work days.
+STD may only be used when an employee has a continuous, incapacitating, serious health condition as certified by a physician.
+STD cannot be used for an intermittent leave or to care for a family member.
 If the certification states that the employee must be out longer for an approved medical reason, he/she may apply for Long-Term Disability (Policy 405).

 Employees may use up to five (5) sick days in a calendar year for approved leaves for reasons other than the employee's own serious health condition or pregnancy (paternity, adoption, foster care and care of a family member with a serious health condition).
 Employees must substitute unused PTO for the leave unless they notify their business administrator that they want to retain 50% of their PTO balance.